What is the remortgage conveyancing process?

 The OS1 search prevents any other charges from being registered against the property.
 This ensures that the registered title cannot be changed until after the remortgage process has completed.

-Your solicitor will also carry out a bankruptcy check to confirm that none of the legal owners are bankrupt.
+Your solicitor will also carry out a bankruptcy check to confirm that none of the legal owners is bankrupt.

 Step 8 - Send the Certificate of Title

-Your solicitor will send a "certificate of title" to your new lender confirming that all matters relating to the property are acceptable.
+Your solicitor will send a 'Certificate of Title' to your new lender confirming that all matters relating to the property are acceptable.
 The solicitor will then request that the lender releases the remortgage funds.

 Before completion, your remortgage solicitor will send to you a statement confirming:

 - The outstanding balance that you must pay to complete the remortgage, or,

-- The money you will be paid once the remortgage process completes
+- The money you will receive once the remortgage process completes

-The statement will set out the mortgage advance from the new lender, but will also include an itemised list of other fees incurred during the remortgage process, such as:
+The statement will set out the mortgage advance from the new lender, but will also include an itemised list of other fees and disbursements incurred during the remortgage process, such as: